Ridgeso/Flow-Field-for-Particles/Readme.md

 # Goal Based Pathfinding in OpenGL
-This program was written in C language, using OpenGL, GLFW and GLEW
+This program was written in C language, using OpenGL, GLFW and GLEW along with stb_image

 ### Requirements